samuheet/CMPUT-664-Project/README.md

 A study of open-source and commercial static analysis tools to detect SQL Injection and Cross-site Scripting.

 ## Requirements
+To replicate this study, the below open-source tools and projects are required.
+Additionally, commercial Coverity licenses are needed.

 Open source tools: